blessonnj/angular1/README.md

 # angular-phone-cat
-First Repository for Angular app named "PhoneCat".
+First Repository for an Angular app named "PhoneCat".
+This is developed according to the tutorial given in the angular official.